samkearney/esta-ngl/docs/tutorial/identifiers.rst

 convention to qualified classes.

-It should follow the form ``org-id.device-name.version`` where org-id is the :ref:`concepts-identifiers-organization-id`, device-name is a string uniquely identifiying the device model within the organization, and version is a string-represented integer representing the version of the device for the purposes of the ESTA device library.
+It should follow the form ``org-id.device-name.version`` where org-id is the :ref:`tutorial-identifiers-organization-id`, device-name is a string uniquely identifiying the device model within the organization, and version is a string-represented integer representing the version of the device for the purposes of the ESTA device library.